mathwanheda/wnba-analytics-capstone/sparks-fit-score/methodology.md

 ## Data Sources & Tools

+Statistical data was primarily sourced from **Her Hoop Stats** (2024–25 NCAA season), supplemented by **ESPN player pages** (height, usage notes, draft declarations) and **WNBA.com** for context on roster construction and draft history.

-All statistical data was sourced from **Her Hoop Stats** (2024–25 NCAA season).
-Players with limited sample sizes or insufficient minutes were filtered out during preprocessing.
+Players with limited sample sizes or minimal playing time were filtered out during preprocessing.

 This model was built and refined using:

 - Google Sheets (Fit Score Matrix)
-- Python (for stat normalization
+- Python (for stat normalization and score calculations)
+- Notion (for scouting notes and role tagging)
+- GitHub (for documentation and versioning)